norshtein/open-service-broker-azure/docs/disaster-recovery/cosmosdb.md

    >    }
    > ]

-2. Run following command in shell with backup Cloud Foundry cluster logged in:
+2. Run following command in shell with the backup Cloud Foundry cluster logged in:

    ```bash
    cd <PATH_TO_SCRIPTS>